ls1intum/Helios/docs/development/local/start_app.rst

 To run the docker containers, you can use the following command: ``docker compose up --build``.

-This command will start the postgres container, the server container, the nats-server and the webhook-listener.
+This command will start the postgres container, the server container, the nats-server, the webhook-listener as well as the client.

 To expose the webhook listener port to the internet, you have to start ngrok by running the command ``ngrok http 4222`` in a separate terminal.